chohongm/TaxiAllocatorApp/README.md

     - updateRideRequest: Updates a ride request by associating a driver and an accepted timestamp.

   - When the app displays a list of all existing ride requests to a user:
-    - getAllRideRequests: Gets the list of all ride requests sorted by request timestamp in descending order.
+    - getAllRideRequests (This should be moved up to be public): Gets the list of all ride requests sorted by request timestamp in descending order.

   - When above APIs need to read data:
     - getUser: Gets a user by userId.